 How to Freeze Fresh Herbs: Rosemary and Thyme

-This post shares tips on How to Freeze Fresh Herbs: Rosemary and Thyme.
+This post shares tips on How to Freeze Rosemary and Thyme and have it to use during the winter in recipes!
 Did you know that many fresh herbs can be frozen in the summer when they’re abundant and then used all through the winter?

 Even though it’s still quite warm in Utah, I can feel the nights getting a bit cooler, and I know it’s not that long until the garden goodness has to either be preserved or lost.
 I hate losing anything that comes from my garden, and try to freeze as much as possible.
 Since I have lots and lots of herbs, a few years ago I started to experiment with freezing them to see if I could preserve the flavor enough to make it worthwhile to use the herbs in the winter.
 I’m no expert, but I’ve learned a few tricks.

-Cut some thyme branches.
-Herbs should be washed in cold water and either spun dry or blotted dry with paper towels.
+To freeze rosemary or thyme, start by cutting some stems with leaves of rosemary or thyme.
+Make them short enough they’ll fit into a ziploc bag.
+The herbs should be washed in cold water and either spun dry or blotted dry with paper towels.

 Put rosemary in small Ziploc bag.